sanjayypatel/portfolio-kami/_portfolio/actransitrails.md

 ## Background

 ACTransit_Rails started as an attempt to solve a problem on an entirely different project.
-Sketching and brainstorming an app to simplify commuting across the San Francisco Bay by bus led me to the [AC Transit Bus API](http://api.actransit.org/transit/) to access routes, stop locations and schedules with simple HTTP requests.
+Sketching and brainstorming an app to simplify commuting across the San Francisco Bay by bus, led me to the [AC Transit Bus API](http://api.actransit.org/transit/) to access routes, stop locations and schedules with simple HTTP requests.

 The opportunity to contribute something new to the open source community, simplify access to public tansit data, and further challenge myself as a developer motivated me to write [this little gem.](https://github.com/sanjayypatel/actransit_rails)